-Planting - Age 16-23 / Students
+Planting - Students

 This season of life is the best time to practice good money-management habits.
 Adults you see around you that “have it made” accomplished their goals through careful financial planning they started at your age.
 If that seems overwhelming, we can help you start off on the right foot.
+If you are 18 or older, we can help you open your own accounts, either at the bank or online.
+Under 18, please visit your local branch with a parent or guardian to open an account.

-1. Become a saver.
+Become a saver.

 Saving money during this season of life is an excellent habit that will train you to be a good money manager years into the future.
 Set goals for your money and start saving now.
 A good rule of thumb to follow is to save three to six months worth of living expenses to cover rent or house payments, utilities, car payments, food, transportation and insurance into a separate savings accounts hat you can easily access.
 Farmers Bank & Trust offers accounts to help you save:

-2. Start a checking account.
+Start a checking account.

 Maintaining a checking account gives you the opportunity to learn how to handle cash responsibly, make smart financial decisions and keep track of your spending habits.
 Establishing smart money management practices now will help you be successful in the future.

-Farmers Checking– Our no-fee checking account ($4 with paper statements) helps you manage your cash flow with no service charge and no minimum balance.
+Farmers Checking Our no-fee checking account ($4 with paper statements) helps you manage your cash flow with no service charge and no minimum balance.

-3. Plan for college.
+Plan for college.

 It’s never too early to start planning for college; your parents may have even established a savings account when you were little to help with college expenses.
 Identify your financial resources to help you determine how you will pay for college, whether it is through savings, scholarships, grants, loans or the income you’ll acquire as you work while in school.